G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/about-volumes.md

 - Credits increase IOPS and volume throughput by 10x times for 10 minutes.

-For example, your instance has a 3 GB High IOPS SSD volume with base limits of 180 IOPS and 7.5 MB (60 IOPS x 3 GB and 2.5 MB/s x 3 GB).
+For example, your Virtual Machine has a 3 GB High IOPS SSD volume with base limits of 180 IOPS and 7.5 MB (60 IOPS x 3 GB and 2.5 MB/s x 3 GB).
 If the IOPS and throughput values ​​exceed these limits, you’ll get renewable resources: (60 IOPS x 3 GB + 2.5 MB/s x 3 GB = 180 IOPS + 7.5 MB) x 10 = 1800 IOPS + 75 MB/s.

 Credits are restored after peak usage and load reduction.
 If the base limits are exceeded again, renewed credits will also be applied.